Electric and utility bill assistance programs New Jersey.

 New Jersey Natural Gas offers its customers the Gift of Warmth program.
 This is a program that provides natural gas bill and heating assistance to low income customers and those state residents who are in a temporary financial distress.
 This particular assistance program is administered by the United Way through local Community Action Program (CAP) agencies.
 In your town or county.
 Call Middlesex County - 732-828-4541.
 Ocean County - Ocean, Inc. 732-244-9041.
 Monmouth County - 732-502-8855 or 732-775-4442.
 Morris County - Organization for Hispanic Affairs, Inc. 973-366-1131

 New Jersey Natural Gas - In addition to the resource listed above, the utility company offers low to moderate income customers several other financial and emergency assistance programs.
 Examples include the Lifeline Credit, Comfort Partners, and TRUE, among others.
 Click here for additional programs that can help pay natural gas bills.
+And read more on financial assistance from New Jersey Natural Gas.

 New Jersey Public Service Electric and Gas Company (PSE&G) - This is one of the largest electric and gas companies in the state, and they have over two million customers.
 Most of the resources they provide low income customers are government programs, such as LIHEAP, weatherization, and SHARES.
 However they also work with customers in other ways, including providing referrals to non-profits.
 Read more PSE&G assistance.

 Universal Service Fund - This is the state of New Jersey’s low-income energy bill assistance program, which began in October 2003.
 The USF will fund qualified customers with a fixed credit percentage of income payment plan under which participants will be required to pay no more than six percent of their total annual household income towards their electric and/or household gas bills.
 New Jersey gas s well as electric customers whose household income is equal to or less than 175 percent of the federal poverty level are automatically eligible for the heating and energy assistance program.
-1-866-240-1347
+Call 1-866-240-1347

 Winter heating bills - Low income families, the unemployed, senior citizens, and others who need help can turn to various government and non-profit assistance programs.
 The state of New Jersey administers a number of heating bill assistance programs, non-profits offer support, and most utility companies provide payment plans or other services.
 More heating bill help New Jersey.